-With respect to the future of the containment structure, the committee believes that the structure will maintain its physical integrity for a long period of time (probably in the range of 104 to 103 years).
+With respect to the future of the containment structure, the committee believes that the structure will maintain its physical integrity for a long period of time (probably in the range of 10^2 to 10^3 years).
 However, it is impossible to estimate this with any degree of certainty because the principal threat comes from the longterm cumulative effects of large storms.
 If the key-wall eventually were to be breached, the most likely outcome would be an erosion of unconsolidated material out of the dome to the lagoon and reef, with the dome subsiding upon the consolidated material.
-This would not

-Based on measurements made near Windscale there is some evidence that plutonium may be concentrated in the sea surface and subsequently injected into the atmosphere by sea spray and transported by the wind (Cambray and Eakins 1980).
-Any such concentration effect, if it does exist, would be included in the measurements reported by Robison and co-workers. result from any conceivable single event but would be the consequence of cumulative effects over a long period (plus, of course, the absence of any attempt to make repairs).
-It is the committee's view, howe er that even if this eventually were to happen, the dome would contin to perform its intended functions.
-The collapsed dome probably still would prevent human access to the contaminated debris buried with: Any soil-cement or tremie material spilling or eroding from the do into the lagoon would cause little change to the concentrations of transuranics there.
+This would not result from any conceivable single event but would be the consequence of cumulative effects over a long period (plus, of course, the absence of any attempt to make repairs).
+It is the committee's view, however, that even if this eventually were to happen, the dome would continue to perform its intended functions.
+The collapsed dome probably still would prevent human access to the contaminated debris buried within.
+Any soil-cement or tremie material spilling or eroding from the dome into the lagoon would cause little change to the concentrations of transuranics there.
 Measurements on such material drilled from the dome showed a mean concentration of transuranics of 21.4 pCi/g with a range of 1.8 to 52.3 pCi/g.
 Lagoon surface sediment measurements taken within a mile of Cactus Crater show a range of transuranic concentrations of from 1.9 to 64 pCi/g (dry) with a mean of about 30 pCi/g (dry) (Atomic Energy Commission 1973).
-Thus, deposicion of material fig a the dome on the lagoon floor would not necessarily increase the concentrations of transuranics in the superficial sediments.
+Thus, deposition of material from the dome on the lagoon floor would not necessarily increase the concentrations of transuranics in the superficial sediments.